Experience-Monks/gl-extension/README.md

 [![experimental](http://badges.github.io/stability-badges/dist/experimental.svg)](http://github.com/badges/stability-badges)

 Returns a WebGL extension object for the given string, if it is supported.
-If the context [is using WebGL 2.0](https://www.npmjs.com/package/is-webgl2-context), core extensions are normalized so your code does not need to change.
+If the context [is using WebGL 2.0](https://www.npmjs.com/package/is-webgl2-context), core extensions are wrapped with dummy interfaces, so your code does not need to change.

 See the [WebGL Extension Registry](https://www.khronos.org/registry/webgl/extensions/) for API details.